Whyalla: Ecotourism

-In the late 1990s the annual migration of the Australian giant cuttlefish Sepia apama to shallow, inshore rocky reef areas in Spencer Gulf north of Whyalla became recognized by divers and marine scientists.
+In the late 1990s the annual migration of the Australian giant cuttlefish Sepia apama to shallow, inshore rocky reef areas in Spencer Gulf north of Whyalla became recognised by divers and marine scientists.
 Divers and snorkellers can see the aggregation of animals from May through August each year, in water one to six metres deep.
 The most popular places to view the aggregation are Black Point, Stony Point and Point Lowly.
 Car parking and boardwalks or stairs to the waters edge are present at each location, making access easy.

 Dolphins frequent the Whyalla marina, but concerns have been raised that their confidence around humans may increase their vulnerability.

 The Whyalla Conservation Park provides an example of the natural semi-arid environment accessible via walking trails.
 A gentle climb to the top of Wild Dog Hill provides a view of the surrounding landscape and information on native vegetation via a series of interpretive signs.

 Fishing

 Boat launching facilities exist at Whyalla and Point Lowly North marinas.
 The Whyalla Marina also has a jetty which is illuminated at night for the convenience of fishers.

 Whyalla was home to an annual Snapper Fishing Competition.
 The largest of its kind and renowned for attracting tourists and fisherman from all over Australia, if not the world.
-However, due to major over fishing, a blanket ban was put in place to protect the species, and is presently still in effect.
+However, due to major over fishing, a blanket ban was put in place to help population growth until 30 June 2026.
 Subsequently, the annual fishing competition was closed.